 Mop the floor.
 Fill a bucket with water, add two cups of white vinegar and a few drops of your favorite essential oil.

 Natural disinfectants.
-Hydrogen peroxide, white vinegar, baking soda, tea tree, lavender, clove, eucalyptus and thyme oil.
+Hydrogen peroxide, white vinegar, baking soda, tea tree, lemon, lavender, clove, eucalyptus and thyme oil.
 Use to clean the sinks, toilet, tub and shower.

 Save money and avoid toxic chemicals with just a few simple household ingredients.